VaultDwe11er/FantasyLeagueBenchmark/README.md

 # FantasyLeagueBenchmark
-Finds a benchmark fantasy rugby team for the "Ultimate Dream Teams" website.
+Finds a benchmark fantasy rugby team for various fantasy websites (rugby + football).

 This benchmark is derived by finding the combination of players that was picked the most.